Electric bike racks

 - Remove batteries to reduce weight

-- Check straps after first 20 km
+- Check the straps after the first 20 km

 - Avoid reversing on steep slopes

-- Respect manufacturer speed ratings
+- Respect the manufacturer’s speed ratings

 Essential E-Bike Rack Accessories